Sitemap • Advanced Search

 This recognises that not all communities are the same, nor do they have the same issues.

-There are 85 local authorities in New Zealand - regional, city and district councils – between them representing all areas of New Zealand.
+There are 78 local authorities representing all areas of New Zealand.

-Five of the territorial authorities also have the powers of a regional council - these are sometimes referred to as “unitary authorities”.
-New Zealand has more than 1,000 elected councillors and mayors, and around 800 community board members.
+Six of the territorial authorities, (including Auckland, 1 City and 4 District Councils), also have the powers of a regional council - these are sometimes referred to as unitary authorities.

 Many of your everyday activities are dependent on services provided by your local city, district or regional council.